Seattle Laceration Lawyer | Caffee Accident & Injury Lawyers

 A laceration is the tearing of skin and underlying tissues caused by a blunt force injury.
 When the object or surface impacts the body, the skin and possibly the underlying tissues are torn.
 Lacerations come in various shapes and sizes, and the wound will cause pain, bleeding, bruising, or swelling.
 You may also experience numbness or decreased mobility in the area surrounding the wound.

-If you suffered lacerations from a negligent action caused by another, the team at Caffee Law can review your case and inform you of your legal rights.
+If you suffered lacerations from a negligent action caused by another, the team at Caffee Accident & Injury Lawyers can review your case and inform you of your legal rights.
 You deserve compensation for your injuries and your losses, and we’ll fight to ensure you receive the maximum financial reward.
 Contact us today for a free consultation at (206) 312-0954.

 Characteristics of Lacerations